Skip to content

 Taxes~22%~30% (+SE tax)

-BenefitsIncluded$8-15K/year out-of-pocket
+BenefitsIncluded$8-15K/year

 To match a $75,000 employee salary in actual take-home, a freelancer typically needs to charge around $75-85/hour.

-What percentage of my work time is billable?
+What percentage of my work time is billable?+

 Most freelancers bill 50-70% of their total work time.
 The rest goes to admin, marketing, client communication, proposals, invoicing, and unpaid work.
 New freelancers often start around 40-50% billable and improve as their pipeline stabilizes.

-What tax rate should I use for freelance income?
+What tax rate should I use for freelance income?+

-How many weeks per year should freelancers work?
+How many weeks per year should freelancers work?+

 Most successful freelancers plan for 46-48 working weeks per year.
 That leaves 4-6 weeks for vacation, sick leave, and unexpected downtime.
 Planning for 52 weeks of full utilization is unrealistic and leads to burnout.

-Should I charge hourly or per project?
+Should I charge hourly or per project?+

-What should I include in my business expenses?
+What should I include in business expenses?+